-Under the terms and conditions of the OSC Recognition Orders, TSX Inc., CDS, CDS Clearing and TSX Alpha Exchange are required to meet specified financial viability tests to ensure that each exchange or clearing agency maintains sufficient financial resources to properly perform its functions.
+Under the terms and conditions of the Recognition Orders of the OSC, TSX Inc., CDS, CDS Clearing and TSX Alpha Exchange are subject to specified financial viability tests to ensure that each exchange or clearing agency, as applicable, maintains sufficient financial resources to properly perform its functions.
 The AMF has also imposed financial viability ratios on MX, CDS and CDS Clearing.
-Those financial ratios are discussed under the heading "Managing Capital" on pages 46 to 48 of our 2017 Annual MD&A, which is incorporated by reference into this AIF.
+Those financial ratios are discussed under the heading "Managing Capital" on pages 43 to 44 of our 2018 Annual MD&A, which is incorporated by reference into this AIF.
 In addition, CDCC must comply with financial ratios agreed upon with the AMF and the OSC.

-Terms and Conditions Imposed on Toronto Stock Exchange
+Terms and Conditions Imposed on TSX Inc. and Toronto Stock Exchange